tchibatron/dbeaver/Home.md

 # Overview

-DBeaver is free and open source (Apache License 2) universal database tool for developers and database administrators.
+DBeaver is a free and open source (Apache License 2) universal database tool for developers and database administrators.

 - Usability is the main goal of this project, program UI is carefully designed and implemented.
 - It is free and open-source (ASL).